The 13 Best Dip Belts

 Getting your first pull-up feels pretty nice (even if you don’t realize you did it while playing at recess as a kid).

 You know what feels even better?
-Hitting your first pull-up with a 45-pound plate hanging under you!
+Hitting your first pull-up with a 45-pound plate (or two) hanging under you!

 A good dip belt allows you to add resistance to your pull-ups and dips.
-In my experience, you won’t be able to gut out as many reps with a plate or kettlebell hanging between your legs, but you’ll supersize your strength and size gains.
+You won’t be able to gut out as many reps with a plate or kettlebell hanging between your legs, but you’ll supersize your strength and size gains.

 More importantly, the best dip belts on the market allow you to focus solely on the exercises themselves as opposed to worrying about balancing a dumbbell between your legs.